-From fashionable Barbies to elegant French bisque antiques, dolls play a lovable role in a person's life.
+From fashionable Barbies to elegant French bisque antiques, dolls can play a lovable role in a person's life.
 It's no wonder, then, that some turn to curating a beautiful doll collection.
-Whether you are new to doll collecting or have been doll collecting for years, it's valuable to have a good grasp of the basics, which includes identifying the dolls, valuing them, and preserving them properly.
+Whether you are new to doll collecting or have been gathering them for years, it's valuable to have a good grasp of the basics.
+This includes identifying your dolls, valuing them, and preserving them properly.

 01 of 03

 If there's no mark, identifying the doll might be tricky.
 If you have an approximate date of manufacture, you might be able to narrow down the company or type of doll.
-Otherwise, be resigned that the doll will simply be noted as an era and type of doll.
+Otherwise, be resigned that the doll will simply be noted as being a certain type of doll from a particular era.

 02 of 03